Straighten Your Smile with Confidence

 Meeting Your Needs & Exceeding Your Expectations

-Our goal is to deliver orthodontic care that meets your needs and exceeds your expectations.
-Dr. Nissenbaum and his team work hard to provide the most personalized attention possible.
-We believe it’s essential to take the time to work with you and carefully understand your situation.
+At Lindenhurst Orthodontics, our goal is to provide orthodontic care that meets your needs and goes beyond your expectations.
+Dr. Nissenbaum and his team are committed to delivering personalized attention, taking the time to fully understand your unique situation.

-We ensure you understand each procedure and answer all of your questions before beginning any of your treatments.
-You can expect to be treated with respect, kindness, and professionalism when you step into our warm and inviting office.
+We make sure you understand every procedure and answer all your questions before beginning treatment.
+In our warm and welcoming office, you can expect to be treated with professionalism, kindness, and respect.

-We offer Spanish-speaking services to accommodate any patient who needs orthodontic assistance.
+We also offer Spanish-speaking services to ensure every patient can receive the orthodontic care they need.

 Retainers

-During the first three to six months, you must wear your retainers 24 hours a day, seven days a week, except during meals.
-For the next 12 months, we recommend wearing your retainer at bedtime every night.
+For the first three to six months, retainers should be worn 24 hours a day, seven days a week, except during meals.
+During the following 12 months, we recommend wearing your retainer every night at bedtime.

 • Brush your retainer with toothpaste when you brush your teeth.

-• Never wrap your retainer in a napkin or hidden on a table when eating.
+• Never wrap your retainer in a napkin or leave it on a table while eating.

-• Always put your retainer back in its case for protection.
+• Always store your retainer in its protective case.

-• Always bring your retainer to your next appointment.
+• Bring your retainer to every orthodontic appointment.

 Count On Lindenhurst Orthodontics

-Whether you have a question about your treatment or are interested in learning more about our practice, we are here to address all of your concerns.
-Our team has experience working with patients of all ages looking to achieve their straightest and healthiest smile.
+Whether you have questions about your treatment or want to learn more about our practice, our team is here to help.
+We have experience working with patients of all ages, dedicated to helping everyone achieve their healthiest, most beautiful smile.